Best Crypto Debit Cards: Fees, Rewards and Region Compared (June 2026)

 Which crypto debit card works in the USA?

-Coinbase Debit Card and Uphold Card are the strongest fits here.
+Coinbase Debit Card and Uphold Card are the strongest fits for U.S. users.
+Coinbase is U.S.-only, while Uphold also covers the UK but excludes Louisiana, New York, U.S. territories, Crown Dependencies, and British Overseas Territories.
 RedotPay is blocked in the U.S., and Nexo is built for Europe and the UK.

 Do crypto debit cards support USDC and USDT?

-Some do, some only partly.
+Some do, some only partially.
 KAST and RedotPay are strong on both.
 Uphold and Nexo also support both.
-Coinbase is strongest on USDC support, while other stablecoin support can depend on the assets supported in your account.
+Coinbase has the strongest USDC card fit, while USDT support on Coinbase can depend on the assets in your account.
+For dedicated stablecoin spending, a USDT card comparison covers more options.

-Do crypto debit cards work with Apple Pay or Google Pay?
+Do crypto debit cards work with Apple Pay and Google Pay?

 Are crypto debit card purchases taxable?

-Often yes, when the card sells crypto to fund the payment.
-Spending fiat is usually cleaner, and spending USDC may create little or no gain, but the tax treatment still depends on your jurisdiction and cost basis.
+Often yes, when the card auto-sells crypto to fund the payment.
+Spending from a preloaded fiat balance is usually cleaner.
+Spending USDC may result in little or no capital gain depending on your cost basis, but the tax treatment still depends on your jurisdiction.
+This applies to all cards in this list that convert crypto at the point of sale.

-What is the difference between a crypto debit card and buying crypto with a debit card?
+What is the difference between a crypto debit card and a bitcoin debit card?

 Why do some merchants decline crypto debit cards?

-Prepaid routing, wallet-linking delays, merchant-category blocks, pre-auth holds, and fraud checks can all cause declines.
-Travel, subscriptions, fuel stations, and some online services are common weak spots.
+Prepaid card routing, merchant category blocks, wallet-linking delays, pre-auth holds, and fraud checks can all cause declines.
+Travel merchants, subscription services, fuel stations, and some online retailers are common weak spots for prepaid and crypto-funded cards.

 How do refunds work on crypto debit cards?

-Usually the merchant sends the refund back through the card network, and the funds return to your app balance or card-linked wallet after the original transaction settles.
-The slow part is often the merchant or network, not the card app itself.
+Merchants send the refund back through the card network, and the funds return to your app balance or card-linked wallet after the original transaction settles.
+The delay is usually on the merchant or network side.
+Rewards tied to the original purchase typically reverse when the refund posts.